 Element Description Potential Hazards Consequ ence Likelihood Risk Control measures / Management Strategies Residual Risk 1 Canoe Management Lifting/ Launching canoes from grass area to the water Getting in and out of the canoe in shallow water or on the ramp Lifting/ launching/ loading at events Sprains, strains/back/neck shoulder injuries lifting canoe.
 Cuts to feet on the ramp due to cracks, oyster shells Stepping on a shellfish Damage to Canoes Major Likely High Always use trolleys to manoeuvre canoes.
 When lifting on/off a trolley always use a min of 5 people.
 3-4 to lift, 1 to place trolley under canoe.
 When pushing up the ramp ensure at least one person is on the trolley and others take load evenly.
 Wear appropriate footwear and walk slowly down slippery boat ramps.
-Low Unlikely / minor

-Avoid walking in merky water 2 Paddler Safety All Club Members and Come and try paddlers Weak swimmer Major Possible High All new paddlers & Visitors must sign the AOCRA waiver form and be checked for paddler suitability by coach or steerer.
+Avoid walking in Low Unlikely / minor merky water 2 Paddler Safety All Club Members and Come and try paddlers Weak swimmer Major Possible High All new paddlers & Visitors must sign the AOCRA waiver form and be checked for paddler suitability by coach or steerer.
 Members must complete swim/huli tests as per AOCRA rulings in that all paddlers complete an open canoe huli training each year and race paddlers undertake a huli with covers.
 Weak swimmers to purchase a PFD to be worn while paddling.
-Medium Rare/ Major Junior safety Adult coaches & volunteers Inappropriate interactions Major Possible High All adults must have blue card when working with juniors Medium Rare / Major

-3 Coaches Training qualifications Not trained, liable for damage, may damage paddlers Minor Likely Medium All coaches must be accredited or work under an accredited coach as per the AOCRA MPP 5.2 Low Unlikely / Minor 4 Crossing Caloundra Bar Crew members get hit by dumping waves Crew getting slammed backwards by waves on to canoe parts/other crew Canoe fills with water and needs retriev al measures Broken bones (including back, ribs) and knocks to the head from the aku Bruising of varying degrees from minor to significant Torn muscles and ligaments (as thrown backwards) Drift to sea on outgoing tide requiring emergency service assistance for crew and canoe retrieval Major Possible High Assessment of bar crossing condition by experienced coach/s and steerers only.
+Medium Rare/ Major Junior safety Adult coaches & volunteers Inappropriate interactions Major Possible High All adults must have blue card when working with juniors Medium Rare / Major 3 Coaches Training qualifications Not trained, liable for damage, may damage paddlers Minor Likely Medium All coaches must be accredited or work under an Low Unlikely / Minor accredited coach as per the AOCRA MPP 5.2 4 Crossing Caloundra Bar Crew members get hit by dumping waves Crew getting slammed backwards by waves on to canoe parts/other crew Canoe fills with water and needs retrieval measures Full Huli of canoe Broken bones (including back, ribs) and knocks to the head from the aku Bruising of varying degrees from minor to significant Torn muscles and ligaments (as thrown backwards) Drift to sea on outgoing tide requiring emergency service assistance for crew and canoe retrieval Crew member panic Being trapped in Major Possible High Assessment of bar crossing condition by experienced coach/s and steerers only.
 Steerers have FINAL word as to crew set up and capacity for the session.
 Covers to be used at the discretion of the Coach and Steerer.
 Steerer experience and capacity to get crew/canoe through bar safely; to be assessed in line with conditions on the day.
-Medium - Likely / Major (Even if all precautions taken it is likely that some of these risks will still occur more than once a year)
+Placement of most experienced and strongest paddlers Medium - Likely / Major (Even if all precautions taken it is likely that some of these risks will still occur more than once a year)